MetaCenterCloudPuppet/cesnet-hbase/README.markdown

  * restarts
  * hbmanager

+[*acl*] undef

+  Set to true, if setfacl command is available and /etc/hadoop is on filesystem supporting POSIX ACL.
+  It is used to set privileges of ssl-server.xml for HBase.
+If the POSIX ACL is not supported, disable this parameter also in cesnet-hadoop puppet module.

 [*https*] undef
   Enable https support.
 It needs to be set when Hadoop cluster has https enabled.